davidtys/ruby_curate_tumblr/README.md

 **CurateTumblr.reblog( "kubricklove", "/home/tumblr" )**

-reblog links in the queue of tumblr "kubricklove" where config is in /home/tumblr/kubricklove/kubricklove_config.yaml and links to reblog are in /home/tumblr/kubricklove/links/kubricklove_links
+reblog links in the queue of tumblr "kubricklove"

+where links to reblog are in */home/tumblr/kubricklove/links/kubricklove_links*

+and config is in */home/tumblr/kubricklove/kubricklove_config.yaml*

 ### Features